Who would choose to be a minimalist?

 You might have visions of living in an empty room with few things.
 But that's not what minimalism is all about; it's not about reducing everything to the minimum possible.
 This is about getting rid of the things and commitments that don't really matter to you.

 The cost of your obligations is expensive in ways you might not immediately think of, like dollars and time.
-Distinguishing yourself by adopting a few minimalist principles could help bring you fulfilment and life satisfaction.
+Modifying your life by adopting a few minimalist principles could help bring you fulfilment and life satisfaction.
 For you to be truly happy, it means that you should be free to focus on the things that matter to you.
 I'm not telling you to throw everything away; I'm just asking you to cut back on the unnecessary things that are occupying your time and mind.

 Many people have minimalism in their minds without actually making it a reality.
 I'm not saying you should go full-on simple (that would be crazy!), but I am saying you should take the first step.
 Try to clear away all your excesses and use minimalism as a way to improve your life.